Tuesday, January 20, 2026

 Nana’s Quilt - 63 x 69

-I entered it in Azalea Quilt Show and the Curry County Fair.
+It was in the Azalea Guild show; and I entered it in the Country Fair.
 Here are the judges’ comments: Nice red border, really makes the quilt really cute.
 Set on point gives it a more interesting look.
-I loved it from the first stitches!!

 Portland Block Party Table Runner - 20 x 40

-I entered it into the Azalea Quilt Show and the Curry County Fair; here are the judges’ comments.
+Entered into County Fair; here are the judges’ comments.
 Very intricate.
 Love the colored thread.
 Straight border needs to improve.
-But it got the second place ribbon in it's category!!
+But got second place ribbon!!

 Doni’s Birds - 41 x 47